hschne/rails-mini-profiler/README.md

 Rails Mini Profiler is a fully-featured performance profiler for your Rails applications.
 It is heavily inspired by [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler), and aims at extending its functionality while being easy to use.

+**Note**: This gem is in early development and I'm looking for contributors.
+Trying Rails Mini Profiler out and leaving feedback goes a long way in helping me out.
+Any  [feature request](https://github.com/hschne/rails-mini-profiler/issues/new?assignees=&labels=type%3ABug&template=FEATURE_REQUEST.md&title=) or [bug report](https://github.com/hschne/rails-mini-profiler/issues/new?assignees=&labels=type%3AEnhancement&template=BUG_REPORT.md&title=) is welcome.
+If you like this project, leave a star to show your support! ⭐

 ## Getting Started

 Add Rails Mini Profiler to your Gemfile: